backstage/backstage/plugins/search-backend-module-elasticsearch/report.api.md

 import { BulkStats } from '@elastic/elasticsearch/lib/Helpers';
 import { Config } from '@backstage/config';
 import type { ConnectionOptions } from 'tls';
+import { ElasticSearchQueryTranslator as ElasticSearchQueryTranslator_2 } from '@backstage/plugin-search-backend-module-elasticsearch';
+import { ExtensionPoint } from '@backstage/backend-plugin-api';
 import { IndexableDocument } from '@backstage/plugin-search-common';
 import { IndexableResultSet } from '@backstage/plugin-search-common';
 import { LoggerService } from '@backstage/backend-plugin-api';